GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: INTRODUCTION

 To achieve robustness, GenZ-LIO incorporates two scale- and geometry-aware mechanisms.
 First, it performs scale-aware adaptive voxelization, in which the voxel size is regulated via a feedback controller inspired by the principle of the proportional--integral--derivative (PID) controller, a widely used feedback control mechanism in control theory.
-The controller drives the voxelized point count toward a scene-scale-informed target derived from the current scan, with gains scheduled according to the estimated scene scale, the voxelized point count error, and its derivative, ensuring stable and responsive adaptation.
+The controller adjusts the voxel size so that the number of voxelized points tracks a target determined from the estimated spatial scale of the current scan.
+Its gains are scheduled based on the estimated spatial scale, the point-count tracking error, and its derivative to support stable and responsive voxel size adjustment during rapid spatial scale changes.
 Second, GenZ-LIO employs a hybrid-metric state update within an error-state iterated Kalman filter (ESIKF), adaptively combining point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} residuals through reliability-based weighting informed by measurement uncertainty~\cite{yuan2022ral} and voxel discretization error~\cite{wu2024icra}.

 To improve computational efficiency, we introduce a voxel-pruned correspondence search strategy to reduce the computational burden of point-to-point matching.
 In a voxel hash map, identifying a closest correspondence point typically requires examining up to 27 voxels around the query point~\cite{vizzo2023ral, wu2024icra}, which can incur considerable overhead.
 To avoid this brute-force traversal, our method first selects a compact subset of candidate voxels based on the query point’s location within the root voxel.
 During the subsequent search, we further prune candidate voxels by comparing the distance from the query point to each voxel with the current closest distance, skipping voxels that cannot yield a closer point.
 This two-stage pruning strategy prevents unnecessary voxel access and substantially improves correspondence search efficiency.